EvanDiamantidis/TryHackMe/Linux PrivEsc/README.md

 No answer needed
 ```

 Let's gather some information about our target with nmap.
-The "initial" output file under the "nmap" folder shows the following:
+The `initial` output file under the `nmap` folder shows the following:
 ```
 # Nmap 7.92 scan initiated Thu Jun  2 09:00:07 2022 as: nmap -sC -sV -oN nmap/initial 10.10.76.64
 Nmap scan report for 10.10.76.64